 After having resided on a boat for 14 years, the client’s desire to make the transition to dry land was integral in the designing of the property and can be seen immediately in the raised first floor of the property which, when accessed by boardwalk, gives the appearance that the house is “floating” above the surrounding yard.

-The location of Ballard Cut in the Ballard neighborhood of Seattle is a prime one and gives stunning views of the Sound and Olympic Mountains; thankfully, Prentiss Architects have paid special attention to achieving views of the surroundings.
+The location of Ballard Cut in the Ballard neighbourhood of Seattle is a prime one and gives stunning views of the Sound and the Olympic Mountains; thankfully, Prentiss Architects have paid special attention to achieving views of the surroundings.

-The second floor position also allows for access to roof garden.
+The second-floor position also allows for access to the roof garden.

 The west elevation of the property is mostly glazed, giving the home a modern, bright, and open feel and allowing access to the views.
 The east side, on the other hand, is hindered by noise from the railroad, giving the architects little choice other than to create a wall with few openings, acting as both a sound barrier interior insulation.

-The economical overlook can also be seen in the use of aluminum nail-fin windows and break shapes instead of a curtain-wall system, although it has to be said that, like the overall project, the results here are no less impressive.
+The economical overlook can also be seen in the use of aluminium nail-fin windows and break shapes instead of a curtain-wall system, although it has to be said that, as the overall project, the results here are no less impressive.

 [toggle title=”Photo Credits”]Alex Hayden